MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 expected output: The Ducks follow their mother across the road
 ```

-The second exercise is get the defined output by means of adding and subtracting the variables together.
+The second exercise is get the defined output by means of adding and subtracting the variables together:

 ```python
 x = 7